David Allen — Chicago

 - Keep the initial covering on as instructed.
-When removing, do so gently and slowly.
+When removing it, do so gently and slowly.

 - Avoid tight clothing and anything that causes friction.
 Rest, hydrate, and keep the area clean.